 - Two separate lists, in the event we sold or disclosed your personal information for a business purpose.
 The lists will disclose:

-- Sales, identifying the personal information categories that each category of recipient purchased, and disclosures for a business purpose, identifying the personal information categories that each category of recipient obtained.
+- The applicable business purpose, identifying the personal information categories that each category of recipient obtained.

 Right to request deletion